Newspaper Page Text

 NEWSPAPERS

-JLURED BY
+SCORED BY

 BRITISH

-Press a Lesser Evil
+Press a Lesser Evil.

 Asserts Morehouse;

-No Decision Given
+No Decision (Jiven

 LAUD ATLANTANS